soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 # Use Threat Explorer in the Security &amp; Compliance Center

-If your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md), and you have the necessary permissions, you can use Threat Explorer to identify and analyze threats.
+If your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md), and you have the necessary permissions, you can use Threat Explorer (also referred to as Explorer) to identify and analyze threats.
+Here are a few things you can do with Explorer:

+- See what kinds of malware were detected, and by which threat protection technologies (anti-malware protection, ATP Safe Attachments, etc.)

+- View data about phishing links (URLs)

 For example, you can identify and delete malicious email that was delivered, or see malware that was caught by Office 365 security features.

-Threat Explorer (also referred to as Explorer) is a powerful near real-time tool to help Security Operations teams investigate and respond to threats in the Security &amp; Compliance Center.
+Threat Explorer  is a powerful near real-time tool to help Security Operations teams investigate and respond to threats in the Security &amp; Compliance Center.

 ![Go to Threat management \> Explorer](media/cab32fa2-66f1-4ad5-bc1d-2bac4dbeb48c.png)